Nishmat Adin Vision and Philosophy

 At Nishmat Adin, we strive to infuse every student with happiness, and a passion and zest for life and living, the God of Israel and His Nation of Israel, Torah and Mitzvot, and the realization of our individual purpose in our world.
 We firmly believe that a life with happiness invites God to partner with us, and enables us to rise above all challenges presented.

-“The most important thing is deed” (Ethics of our Fathers 1:17):
+“The most important thing is deed” (Ethics of the Fathers 1:17):

 At Nishmat Adin, we firmly believe that the most important thing is, indeed, the deed, and after all is said and done, “we are what we do.”
 We may possess all sorts of character traits and feelings, but at the end of the day, a smile, a helping hand, a generous act can mold us and our lives infinitely more than our inherent qualities and the emotions of our hearts.